allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 > Nothing breaks, and nothing unexpected happens, as the universe is completely predictable.

 [on: The computers rejecting job applications](https://news.ycombinator.com/item?id=26065594): A jab at the coming AI war on automated job applications.

-[You Shall Not Pass](https://youshallnotpass.glitch.me/): A joke website to make it impossible to choose a new password.

 [shitbowl](https://www.shitbowl.com/): The algorithmically powered in-home physical caching platform.